wing5wong/artisan-whs-static/source/_news/2021-04-15_whanganui-athletes-shine-in-the-rain-at-north-island-secondary-school-champs-2021.md

 Hermann also ran in an inexperienced Whanganui Collegiate 4 x 100 Junior team running for Whanganui (Israel Calkin, Filipe Bayley, and Dominic Bingle), finishing fourth, only tenths of a second from third place running against regional combinations.

 Lucy Monckton won the Senior Girls Steeplechase with Franca Morrah taking third in the under-16s in a combined grade race.
-Again, the small field perhaps reflects the demanding nature of the event. **Mason Pye** returned with a first in the Para Long Jump and second in the Para 100 metres, with two meritorious performances - a deserved reward for a dedicated athlete.
+Again, the small field perhaps reflects the demanding nature of the event.

+**Mason Pye** returned with a first in the Para Long Jump and second in the Para 100 metres, with two meritorious performances - a deserved reward for a dedicated athlete.

+A second review of other Whanganui performances will be published next week.